Recurring appointment partial expansion model

 This is the maximum number of appointment instances that is created at the time of creation or synchronization of a recurring appointment.
 You must specify an integer value that corresponds to the number of instances.
 This value corresponds to “N”.

-This is the maximum valid time period in the past up to which the recurring appointments can be expanded or synchronized with Microsoft Dynamics CRM for Outlook.
+This is the maximum valid time period in the past up to which the recurring appointments can be expanded or synchronized with Microsoft Dynamics 365 for Outlook.
 You must specify an integer value that corresponds to the number of months.

 The value of this attribute determines the past instance cutoff date for expanding or synchronizing the recurring appointment instances.

-This is the maximum valid time period in the future up to which the recurring appointments can be expanded or synchronized with Dynamics CRM for Outlook.
+This is the maximum valid time period in the future up to which the recurring appointments can be expanded or synchronized with Dynamics 365 for Outlook.
 You must specify an integer value that corresponds to the number of months.